Bringing the hype at BC

 Open to students in any major, the Screamin’ Eagles Marching Band also features scholarship opportunities for participating students.
 Find out more about music scholarships and auditions at bridgewater.edu/musicscholarships.

 You will receive a syllabus for the course on the first day of classes.
 The ability to participate in rehearsals and performances will be calculated in the grade.

-Follow the uniform link and send us your measurements (go to the BC band room to get a measuring tape).
+Fill out the BC Marching Band Uniform Measurement Form.
+To complete measurements, you can borrow a measuring tape from Dr. Carrillo in the band room.
 We will announce a date, time, and place for you to pick up your uniform.
 You will be expected to keep your uniform in your dorm/apartment throughout the season.
 It will be your responsibility to keep the uniform in good condition and keep up with all garments (hat, plume, coat, bibs, etc.)